Trollope91/Milestone-Project-2/README.md

 ## User stories

 ### As a business owner:
+* I would like to present a simple game with a clean recognisable aesthetic.
-* I would like to present my skills to the prospective employer or partner in the best light possible
+* I would like for the player to be presetned with a how to play upon page load.
-* I need to make sure that the prospective employer can easily find the relevant information they need.
+* I Want the player to be able to decide whether they play with or without sound before starting.
-* I want the prospective employer to be able to see my level of ability through the quality of the website itself
+* I want the player to be able to reset the game upon completion.
-* I would like to be able to arrange new social links and relationships through requested contact.
+* I want the player to be able to select a harder difficulty by choice.
+* I don't want the player to be capable of breaking the game by changing game modes mid way.

 ### As a new customer:
+* I wish to play a simple and fun game.
-* I wish to find information about the candidate.
+* I want to have control over the games setting to some degree.
-* I would like to contact the site owner easily.
+* I want to understand how the game is played.
-* I would like to be able to find all relevant information needed on the page.
+* I want to be able to increase the difficulty of the game.

 ## Structure of the website